quangdaist01/laptops-price-analysis-and-prediction/README.md

-# Readme

-# Laptops price analysis and prediction on Thegioididong.com
+# Laptops price analysis and prediction on thegioididong.com

 ## **Overview**

-In this project, we collect, preprocess and analyze the the price of second-hand laptops on [thegioididong](https://www.thegioididong.com/may-doi-tra/laptop).
+In this project, we collect, preprocess and analyze the the price of second-hand laptops on [thegioididong.com](https://www.thegioididong.com/may-doi-tra/laptop).
 We also build a simple model to predict the price of a used laptop based on our deduced important features.
 The deployment of the model is at [https://tgdd-laptop-price-prediction.herokuapp.com/](https://tgdd-laptop-price-prediction.herokuapp.com/) (it’s down)

-1. Scrape all laptops’ features on [thegioididong](https://www.thegioididong.com/may-doi-tra/laptop) (11:35, 28/10/2021).
+1. Scrape all laptops’ features on [thegioididong.com](https://www.thegioididong.com/may-doi-tra/laptop) (11:35, 28/10/2021).
 2. Data cleansing on the raw dataset
 3. Transforming features based on the original ones
 4. Performing EDA on the tidy dataset